wangleihitcs/MedicalReportGeneration/README.md

 ## DataDownload
 - IU X-Ray Dataset
     * The raw data is from [Open-i service of the National Library](https://openi.nlm.nih.gov/), it has many public datasets.
-    * The proccessed data is on [Medical-Report/NLMCXR_png_pairs.zip](https://pan.baidu.com/s/126Dw8aEzgasEvHYcn-wuXg)(提取码: qacj), you should unzip it to dir 'data/NLMCXR_png_pairs/', got 3011 image pairs.
+    * The proccessed data is on [Medical-Report/NLMCXR_png_pairs.zip](https://pan.baidu.com/s/1v56nZKAkWqEePoc2TSmWSA)(提取码: stg4), you should unzip it to dir 'data/NLMCXR_png_pairs/', got 3011 image pairs.
 - PreTrained InceptionV3 model
     * The raw model is from [TensorflowSlim Image Classification Model Library](https://github.com/tensorflow/models/tree/master/research/slim)
-    * The proccessed data is on [Medical-Report/pretrain_model.zip](https://pan.baidu.com/s/126Dw8aEzgasEvHYcn-wuXg)(提取码: qacj), you shold unzip it to dir 'data/pretrain_model/'
+    * The proccessed data is on [Medical-Report/pretrain_model.zip](https://pan.baidu.com/s/1v56nZKAkWqEePoc2TSmWSA)(提取码: stg4), you shold unzip it to dir 'data/pretrain_model/'

 ## Train
 #### First, get post proccess data(I have done it)